UDOOboard/Key-Docs/docs/02_Hardware_References/01_Full_specs.md

 </p>

 The two headers on the bottom of the board, **P1** and **P2**, are 100% compatible with Raspberry Pi Pico, both hardware and software-wise – except for two GPIO pins used for UART mapping, namely *GP0* and *GP1*, to ensure the communication between the ESP32 and the RP2040.
-This means that each and any expansion hardware as well as each and any software built for Raspberry Pi Pico will work out of the box on the UDOO KEY.
+This means that each and any expansion hardware as well as software built for Raspberry Pi Pico will work out of the box on the UDOO KEY.
 Finally, on **P5** header are connected SWD lines (*SWDCLK*, *GND* and *SWDIO*) to easly program the RP2040, as for the Raspberry Pi Pico.

 ![P1, P2, P5 pin header](/img/p1_p2_p5_headers.png)